-In response to the President’s BRAIN initiative, Columbia University created the NeuroTechnology Center (NTC).
-The center will include faculty from the School of Arts and Sciences (A&S), the School of Engineering and Applied Science (SEAS), the Zuckerman Mind, Brain, and Behavior Institute (ZMBBI) and the Kavli Institute for Brain Science.
+In response to President Barack Obama’s BRAIN initiative, Columbia University created the NeuroTechnology Center (NTC) in 2014.
+The center includes faculty from the School of Arts and Sciences (A&S), the School of Engineering and Applied Science (SEAS), the Zuckerman Mind, Brain, and Behavior Institute (ZMBBI) and the Kavli Institute for Brain Science.

 The vision of the center is an interacting network of toolbuilding laboratories that will create new neurotechniques that serve Columbia University and the scientific community at large, forming one of the strongest neurotechnology groups in the world.

 The research mission of the NTC is to draw together interdisciplinary investigators to develop advanced optical, electrical and computational technologies for the study of complex neurobiological systems.
 To do so, the NTC will foster and support the collaboration of groups with interdisciplinary skill sets within the university with the common goal of promoting the development of the next generation of advanced technologies for neuroscience.

 The educational mission is to train undergraduates, graduate students, postdoctoral researchers and faculty in the newest neurotechnologies.
 Students supported by the NTC will be supervised by PIs in at least two of the research thrusts, enhancing existing collaborations and forming new ones.
 Students will present their research in a bi-annual NT-STC Studio Course and profit from an annual symposium.
 By anchoring a subset of the educational and training programs at Queens College-CUNY, one of the most diverse student populations in the country, we will enable access to novel technologies by groups traditionally underrepresented in the sciences and engineering.